Google Nexus 4

-Google Nexus 4: Build quality
+Google Nexus 4: build quality

-Building on the success of the Samsung Galaxy Nexus, the Nexus 4 this time enlists the help of LG to build what is a slender, classy slice of smartphone.
 Built from Corning Gorilla Glass on the front and back, it feels slim and light in the hand, and comes close to the premium feel of the iPhone 5.
 The glittery finish on the back is particularly appealing.

 The edge-to-edge 4.7in capacitive touchscreen gives maximum viewing space when web browsing or watching video, and the buttons are kept flush to the sides and are sensibly placed – easy enough to reach, but away from where most people may naturally hold the phone so you don’t end up accidentally pressing them.
 The side-mounted on/off button is in just the right place, and the headphone jack top left is easy to access.